asimdey/Anomalies/README.md

 2. Second, PI_UCI_message.py is run in Python using the output from step 1,
 3. Third, Data_Depth_PI_UCI_message.R is run in R using the output from step 2.

-The competitor methods have separate R and Python codes.
+Competitor methods have separate R and Python codes.